bigardone/bigardone.github.com/source/blog/2017-02-14-phoenix-and-elm-a-real-use-case-pt-3.html.markdown

 ```

-If we refresh the browser and click on any of the buttons, it will render the corresponding page of contacts, yay!
+If we refresh the browser and click on any of the links, it renders a whole new list of contacts corresponding to the requested page number.
+Yay!

 ### Full text search

-Now that users can navigate through the contact list pages, let's make it easier for them to filter contacts by
+Now that users can navigate through the different pages let's make it easier for them to filter contacts
-adding a search box.
-We want to filter by any of the users table fields, so let's start by creating a full text index
+by adding a search box.
+We want to filter by any of the user's table fields, so let's start by creating a
-to the users table using an Ecto migration:
+migration to add an index to a PostgreSQL ts_vector with all the fields:

 ```bash
 $ mix ecto.gen.migration create_gin_index_for_contacts
 ```

-We need to edit the migration file manually to add the index:
+`Ecto` does not support anything related to this kind of indexes, so we have to update the migration manually:

 ```ruby
 # priv/repo/migrations/20160817151844_create_gin_index_for_contacts.exs